 (3) A person who stops being an inspector must return the person’s identity card to the Registrar as soon as possible, but within 21 days, after the person stops being an inspector, unless the person has a reasonable excuse.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (4) This section does not prevent the giving of a single identity card to a person for this and other Acts or for other purposes.

+[Section 402 amended by No. 7 of 2016 s.
+200.]

 403. Production or display of inspector’s identity card

 (1) An inspector may exercise a power in relation to someone only if —